caelum/vraptor-routes/README.md

 vraptor-routes
 ==============

-To use it you just need to create an simple `route.properties` file with your application routes:
+To use it you just need to create an simple `routes.properties` file with your application routes:

 ```